craftercms/docs/source/reference/project-tools/engine/proxy-configuration.rst

    .. note::
       Deleting the config file (*proxy-config.xml*) from the repo completely disables the proxy feature.

-See :ref:`newIa-using-the-proxy-configuration` for an example of configuring the proxy with a React application.
+See :ref:`using-the-proxy-configuration` for an example of configuring the proxy with a React application.